johnwickoo/market-move-intelligence/README.md

 Breakout DOWN: current price <= historical min * 0.97  (3% below)
 ```

-This detects when price breaks out of its recent 60-minute trading range by a meaningful margin.

 #### Trigger 2: EMA Crossover

 Maintains two exponential moving averages with different time constants: